Dombarth/tilers-sydney/apartment-tiling.md

 ### What's required

 In NSW, wet areas must be waterproofed by a licensed waterproofer.
-The process is the same as in a house:
+Harbour Tiling holds a builders licence and is licensed to perform waterproofing, so we handle both in-house:

 1. Substrate prepared and inspected
-2. Membrane applied by licensed waterproofer
+2. Membrane applied (we are licensed waterproofers)
 3. Membrane allowed to cure fully (1–3 days depending on product)
 4. Tiling proceeds once waterproofing is confirmed